 Wet polarity inverts the input signal so all internal processing is applied to the inverted signal.
-Yellow indicates it is inverted.

 Dry polarity inverts the unaffected dry audio signal.
-Yellow indicates it is inverted.

 The external sidechain button enables use of an external source as the signal feeding the envelope follower.
 Consult the documentation for your DAW for external routing options and instructions.
-Yellow indicates the external sidechain is engaged.